-Your Vehicle is REPAIRABLE & You Do NOT have Collision Coverage
+Vehicle is Repairable & No Collision Coverage

 Coordinating the Repairs